stephenjohnlimb/boot/README.md

 I thought the packaging of this application in docker might involve writing a `Docker` file; but it turns out that with these later versions of spring boot I can just run `mvn spring-boot:build-image`.
 But goodness, me is the image that is produced **big**.
+See [Spring Boot Dockerfile](src/main/microk8s/spring-boot/README.md) for an actual docker file use to create a spring-boot docker image and deploy it.

 Now assuming you have docker installed, you can then just run that docker image with the following command:
 `docker run -p 9091:8080 -t boot:0.0.1-SNAPSHOT`.